What's the Biggest TV Size for Homes vs. Stadiums?

 Jim McIsaac/Getty Images

 In a rare act of frugality, the owners of Yankee Stadium didn't go for the biggest and baddest HDTV screen when they opened their new park in April 2009.
-Instead, they opted for a screen that at the time was the third-largest screen in the world.
+Instead, they opted for a screen that (at the time) was the third-largest screen in the world.

 Similar to the Braves, the Yankees also opted for a Mitsubishi Diamond Vision screen.
-This one, however, measures 101 by 59 feet, or 5,925 square feet (550.5 square meters) of display area.
-If you were to measure this screen diagonally like your desktop's monitor, you'd be looking at 117 feet (or 1,404 inches) of high-definition action [source: Fermoso].
-What's more, it can project up to four simultaneous HD images.
-Believe it or not, this screen is still just a pint-sized version by contemporary standards.
-Keep reading to see even more massive HDTVs.
+This one, however, measures 101 x 59 feet, or 5,925 square feet (550.5 square meters) of display area.
+If you were to measure this screen diagonally like your desktop's monitor, you'd be looking at 117 feet (or 35.7 meters) of high-definition action [source: Fermoso].

-6: Chase Field
+3. Chase Field

 The scoreboard at Chase Field dwarfs players and fans alike.
 This photo was taken on April 15, 2009, in a game against the St. Louis Cardinals.